ChrisZie/HugoSymphony/content/service/_index.md

         bar: 2
       - fact: Corporate Sponsorships
         bar: 3
-    question2: 70% of donations are made by individuals donors and they were attracted by good marketing?
+    question2: 70% of donations are made by individual donors, who are attracted by good marketing?
     answer: 'Who are your donors?<br>
     Donations support causes around the world.
 Donations are given every moment so get donors to your cause.<br><br>
     We design globally attractive fundraising campaigns, utilizing the best technical resources to get, and keep, donors.'